-- 3.5.1.1 Within the area designated Regional Shopping Centre, a Regional Shopping Centre and accessory uses may be developed. - 3.5.1.2 The Regional Shopping Centre is planned as group of commercial uses conceived, designed, developed and managed as a single interdependent and inter-related unit intended to serve the City and the surrounding regional market area.
-The Regional
+- 3.4.1 Permitted Uses - 3.4.1.1 Within the area designated Regional Shopping Centre, a Regional Shopping Centre and accessory uses may be developed. - 3.4.1.2 The Regional Shopping Centre is planned as group of commercial uses conceived, designed, developed and managed as a single interdependent and inter-related unit intended to serve the City and the surrounding regional market area.
+The Regional Shopping Centre may include one or all of the following uses to maintain the function as a regional shopping centre: a Major Department Store, a Supermarket, or a Discount/Promotional Department Store.
+The Zoning By-law will establish the definition of uses and regulations associated with the Regional Shopping Centre. - 3.4.1.3 The Regional Shopping Centre designation may permit residential uses, subject to a Zoning By-law Amendment with appropriate studies, to create a well-balanced and integrated, mixed use commercial centre.
+Residential development shall be subject to provision of the following: - a.
+Adequate parking for residential and non-residential uses. - b.
+Appropriate buffering and/or integration of the residential uses and other permitted uses. - c.
+Analysis of land use compatibility considerations, such as noise and traffic. - d.
+Implementation of urban design policies, any approved urban design guidelines and objectives of this Plan.

-Shopping Centre may include one or all of the following uses to maintain the function as a regional shopping centre: a Major Department Store, a Supermarket, or a Discount/Promotional Department Store.
-The Zoning By-law will establish the definition of uses and regulations associated with the Regional Shopping Centre.
+3.4.2.1 One Regional Shopping Centre is considered adequate to serve the needs of the City and its surrounding region.
+Expansion to the existing Regional Shopping Centre or an application to amend the Official Plan to add a second Regional Shopping Centre, the

-3.5.1.3 The Regional Shopping Centre designation may permit residential uses, subject to an Official Plan Amendment with appropriate studies, to create a well-balanced and integrated, mixed use commercial centre.
+City shall require the necessary studies, including a retail market analysis to address the need for the proposed development and the impact of the proposed development on the commercial structure of the City and the Region, including all commercial areas within and close to the City.

-- 3.5.2.1 One Regional Shopping Centre is considered adequate to serve the needs of the City and its surrounding region.
-Expansion to the existing Regional Shopping Centre or supermarket within the Regional Shopping Centre or an application to amend the Official Plan to add a second Regional Shopping Centre, the City shall require the necessary studies, including a retail market analysis to address the need for the proposed development and the impact of the proposed development on the commercial structure of the City and the Region, including all commercial areas within and close to the City. - 3.5.2.2 Off-street vehicle parking areas shall be established at a rate that will adequately serve the Regional Shopping Centre, including parking for all employees and customers.
-Parking areas and points of access are to be developed in accordance with Section 8.6.6 and relevant urban design guidelines. - 3.5.2.3 The urban design policies of Section 8.6.5 apply to this area.
+- 3.4.2.2 Off-street vehicle parking areas shall be established at a rate that will adequately serve the Regional Shopping Centre, including parking for all employees and customers.
+Parking areas and points of access are to be developed in accordance with Section 8.6.6 and relevant urban design guidelines. - 3.4.2.3 The urban design policies of Section 8.6.5 apply to this area.

-3.6 East City Commercial
+3.5 East City Commercial

-16th Street East from 9th Avenue East to 26th Avenue East
+16th Street East from 9th Avenue East to 28th Avenue East